Practical founder guide v1

 Before publishing or relying on this guide, verify sensitive items with a Luxembourg notary, lawyer, accountant, tax adviser, payroll adviser, or regulator.

-Professional review required 2026 watchpoints
+Professional review required Implementation watchpoints

 • Business permits: check activity classification, qualifications, establishment, and effective management.